bengold/tumblr-themes.tmbundle/README.markdown

-Tumblr Themes TextMate Bundle 1.2
+Tumblr Themes TextMate Bundle 1.3
 ---------------------------------

 ### What is this? ###

 This is is a tmbundle for the Mac text editor [TextMate](http://macromates.com/).
-It contains snippets for every Block an Variable from the the Tumblr custom themes docs as of April 2010.
+It contains snippets for every Block an Variable from the the Tumblr custom themes docs as of May 2010.
 There are a lot of snippets in this bundle, about a megabyte's worth (which is pretty fucking big for a TextMate bundle).
 They have been organized in a manner that is similar to the [theme docs](http://www.tumblr.com/docs/en/custom_themes), but some adjustments have been made to make the snippets easy accessible in the contextual menu.

-### Release Notes - Updated: 04/20/10 ###
+### Release Notes - Updated: 05/03/10 ###

+__[1.3]__

+* Added snippets for URLEncode variable transformation, Raw Audio urls, and Ajax Notes variables.

 __[1.2]__